Hyposmocoma communis

 Hyposmocoma communis is a species of moth of the family Cosmopterigidae.
 It was first described by Otto Swezey in 1946.
-It is endemic to the Hawaiian islands of Kauai and Oahu.
-The type locality is Honolulu.
+It is endemic to the Hawaiian islands of Kauai and Oahu and is notable for their amphibious caterpillar stage, which allows them to survive underwater for long periods of time.
+They are typically small, with a wingspan reaching less than 1 cm.